eclipse-kura/kura/_posts/builtin/2017-10-15-clock-service.md

 - **clock.set.hwclock** - defines if the hardware clock of the gateway must be synced after the system time is set.
 If enabled, the service calls the Linux command "hwclock --utc --systohc".

 - **clock.provider** - specifies one among Java NTP client (java-ntp), Linux chrony command (chrony), Linux ntpdate command (ntpd).
 (Required field.)
+If chrony-advanced is used, Kura will not change system and/or hardware clock directly, delegating these operations to chrony.

 - **clock.ntp.host** - sets a valid NTP server host address.